yoctoproject/poky/documentation/ref-manual/ref-classes.rst

 Enables package tests (ptests) specifically for GNOME packages, which have tests intended to be executed with ``gnome-desktop-testing``.

-For information on setting up and running ptests, see the "`Testing Packages With ptest <&YOCTO_DOCS_DEV_URL;#testing-packages-with-ptest>`__" section in the Yocto Project Development Tasks Manual.
+For information on setting up and running ptests, see the ":ref:`dev-manual/dev-manual-common-tasks:testing packages with ptest`" section in the Yocto Project Development Tasks Manual.

 .. _ref-classes-python-dir: